jonjlee/tonic/_posts/2012-07-01-algorithm-for-alte.md

 title: "Algorithm to identify ALTEs that can be discharged"
 modified: null
 categories: blog
 excerpt: "A 2012 prospective cohort study at CHOP.
-Most ALTEs don't need admissions.
-Use the presented algorithm to help find those that might need intervention."
+Most ALTEs don't need admission.
+Use this algorithm to determine who can go home."
 citation: "Mittal MK, Sun G, Baren JM.
 A clinical decision rule to identify infants with apparent life-threatening event who can be safely discharged from the emergency department.
 Pediatr Emerg Care.
 2012;28(7):599-605."
 tags:
   - Pulmonary